Root Double: Before Crime * After Days: Route √Before

-Natsuhiko, Salyu, and Mashiro head towards LABO to prevent a terrorist plot, but as they venture inside, Natsuhiko encounters Yuuri, a girl who lives at his home and suffers from PTSD following an incident 9 years ago in LABO.
+Natsuhiko, Salyu, and Mashiro head towards LABO to prevent a terrorist plot, but as they venture inside, Natsuhiko encounters Yuuri, a girl who lives at his home and has PTSD following an incident 9 years ago in LABO.
 Over the course of their adventure inside LABO, Natsuhiko recounts the events of the previous week.
 Six days prior, Natsuhiko unlocks his BC Telepathy ability when Ukita gets into a car accident.
 The next day, the mysterious transfer student Salyu moves in with Natsuhiko and Yuuri.
 He, Salyu, and Mashiro grow closer over the next few days, until Mashiro reveals she has the ability of Empathy and had read the mind of a terrorist planning an attack.
-The trio prevent a disaster in a BC facility, leading to the criminals’ arrest, but they discover that the terrorists’ true plot is to infiltrate LABO and cause a meltdown.
+The trio prevent a disaster in a BC facility, leading to the criminals' arrest, but they discover that the terrorists' true plot is to infiltrate LABO and cause a meltdown.
 The kids head towards LABO, catching up to the present time, where Natsuhiko learns that Yuuri died 9 years ago in the incident at LABO, and Natsuhiko was the one who was actually suffering from PTSD until he manifested a delusion of Yuuri that lives with him.
 As he and Mashiro head towards an exit, Mashiro is shot by a terrorist: Watase.
-Natsuhiko is shot in Area N, but not before he uses his heightened BC abilities to erase Watase’s memories.
+Natsuhiko is shot in Area N, but not before he uses his heightened BC abilities to erase Watase's memories.